cqm3ron/VBguide/README.md

     End Sub
 ```

+> [!NOTE]
-Notice how I specify the data type in the part where `MyNewSub` expects a variable.
+> I specify the data type in the part where `MyNewSub` expects a variable.
 This is important because if you don't do this, VB doesn't know if it will have a string, integer, boolean, date, time, or something else, and it doesn't like that.

+> [!NOTE]
-Also notice how when I am calling the subroutine, I don't need to specify the data type.
+> Also notice how when I am calling the subroutine, I don't need to specify the data type.
 This, again, is important.

 I can then use this data **inside the subroutine** to output or calculate more things.
 However, I cannot normally pass the multiplied value back to the original subroutine using regular subroutines.
 To do that, I would have to use a [function](#functions)